CoffeeStraw/PyonFX/docs/tutorials/1-beginner/01-first-kfx.md

 ## Conclusion

-Fantastic work! :tada: You've just created your first professional karaoke effect.
+Excellent work.
+You've just created your first karaoke effect.
 You've learned to build a complete three-phase system that makes syllables appear, highlight, and fade with perfect timing.

 The effect looks great, but I bet you noticed the code is getting complex.
 In the next tutorial, we'll refactor this into clean, reusable functions that will make your karaoke workflow much more efficient and maintainable.